About Miami-Dade County’s Sea Turtles

-The Miami Dade County Sea Turtle Program (MDCSTCP) responds to reports of dead or injured sea turtles throughout all of Miami Dade County.
+The Miami-Dade County Sea Turtle Conservation Program (MDCSTCP) responds to reports of dead or injured sea turtles throughout all of Miami-Dade County.
 Data such as species, size, and condition of turtle, are recorded on a standardized data sheet that is submitted to the Sea Turtle Stranding and Salvage Network, which in Florida, is coordinated by the Florida Fish and Wildlife Conservation Commission.

 Collecting data on these stranding sea turtles, even those which are deceased is vital in helping to understand this species as they spend most of their lives at sea and this can make studying them difficult.
 All strandings need to be responded to ASAP and the information is reported to the state within 48 hours of the stranding.